RayeesMir/HopeResearch/README.md

 * Clone Repo.
 * Run "npm install"
 * Run "npm rum import" (To import Data from the Datasource Provided and save that in database)
-* Run "npm start" and you are ready to go server will start on port 3000
+* Run "npm start" and server will start on port 3000